estadistika/estadistika.github.io/_posts/2018-10-14-Introduction-to-Bayesian-Linear-Regression.md

 <div id="python-1" class="tabcontent-1" style="display: none;">
   <script src="https://gist.github.com/alstat/e814d09d53a8c3cba1e27d7be4c46d02.js"></script>
 </div>
-Next, define the following functions for simulating the data and estimating the parameters.
-The estimate of the paramters is defined by the <i>a posteriori</i> which from above is a multivariate Gaussian distribution, with mean given by Equation (\ref{eq:mublrgauss}) and variance-covariance matrix defined by the inverse of Equation (\ref{eq:sigmablrgauss}).
+Next, define the following functions for data simulation and parameter estimation.
+The estimate of the paramters is governed by the <i>a posteriori</i> which from above is a multivariate Gaussian distribution, with mean given by Equation (\ref{eq:mublrgauss}) and variance-covariance matrix defined by the inverse of Equation (\ref{eq:sigmablrgauss}).
 <div class="tab" style="margin-bottom: -16px;">
   <button class="tablinks" onclick="openCity(event, 'julia-2', 'tabcontent-2')">Julia</button>
   <button class="tablinks" onclick="openCity(event, 'python-2', 'tabcontent-2')">Python</button>